Paddling the Dismal Swamp Canal Is the Complete Opposite of Dismal

 Paddle to the Border begins at the canal bridge by the Welcome Center in South Mills, NC, and ends at the Ballahack Road Boat Ramp in Chesapeake, VA.
 Besides breakfast snacks and coffee before, a BBQ lunch is provided to participants at the boat ramp’s picnic area afterward.

 Due to limited parking, Hill says the event is capped at just under 400 participants.
-That means to enter the event, you must secure a pass the day tickets go on sale, usually the first Friday after New Year’s Day.
-In 2023, the fee was $55 per person, and you can rent equipment from the visitor’s center, but their rentals quickly sell out along with many of the other outdoor outfitters in Camden County and nearby Elizabeth City, so it’s best to bring your own gear.
+That means to enter the event, you must secure a pass on the day tickets go on sale, usually the first Friday after New Year’s Day.
+In 2023, the fee was $65 per person, and you can rent equipment from the visitor’s center, but their rentals quickly sell out, along with many of the other outdoor outfitters in Camden County and nearby Elizabeth City, so it’s best to bring your own gear.
 The fee includes breakfast snacks before and a BBQ lunch after.

 Fortunately, you don’t have to participate in Paddle to the Border to enjoy the canal’s beauty.
 Those with their own kayaks, canoes, and SUP boards can enjoy the canal anytime and can even cover the entire 22 miles if they have the time and inclination.